Warbo/chriswarbo-net/unfinished/streams.md

 in
 [Haskell 1.0](http://www.haskell.org/haskellwiki/Language_and_library_specification)).

+THOUGHT: LazyK uses monadic IO perfectly well.
+How?
+I'm guessing it uses a Church-encoding of Haskell's `Monad IO` record; i.e. a pair of functions `(pure, >>=)`, AKA `(λx..., λx.λf...)`.
+Hmm, we need a more direct representation of `IO a`, e.g. using a 'real world'...

 Since this is just a demonstration, we'll use an incredibly naive implementation which works on one `Problem`{.ocaml} at a time until it's solved.
 First we need to define the streams; we currently have a `NoWorseStream`{.ocaml} which